tomconte/videoindexer-samples-python/README.md

 The examples use an SDK generated using a [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) Docker image.
 You should have Docker installed and runnning on your machine, then follow the next steps to generate the SDK.

-Alternatively, you can download the pre-built SDK from the Releases in the repository.
+Alternatively, you can download the pre-built SDK from the Releases in the repository, or just point to it in your dependencies.

 The dependencies are managed using [Poetry](https://python-poetry.org/), you should also install this tool on your machine.

 ## Generate the SDK

-You can generate and build the SDK using the script provided:
+If you want to generate and build the SDK locally, use the script provided:

 ```sh
 cd sdk